SjorsWijsman/opus/README.md

-# project-tech: Opus
+# Opus
-Opus is a dating app feature that matches people through creative expression, created for CMD course Project: Tech.
+Opus is a dating app feature that matches people through creative expression, created for HvA CMD course Project: Tech.